mercode-org/deezloader-mer/README.md

 * MOAR Optimizations

 ## Download
 All compiled downloads are in a private Telegram Channel, the link is in this repo.
-It's """hidden"" for dumb-people protection.<br>
+It's """hidden""" for dumb-people protection.<br>
-Here are listed the MD5 chechsums:<br>
+Here are listed the MD5 chechsums (Not related to where the download link is):<br>

 | Filename                             | Checksum MD5                     |
 | ------------------------------------ | -------------------------------- |